 In any case the area had changed since the time of the Allans and Lees; as outlined in the post on ‘Hocum Pocum Lane’ which skirted the edge of the estate, the former market gardening area around Eastdown Park had been developed from the 1870s and the arrival of a station at Hither Green junction in 1895 saw the rest of the area developed.
 Victorian terraced houses and the early council housing of Romborough Way and Campshill Road surrounded it.

-146 homes were built where there had been built where there had been one, on what was initially referred to as the Heather Green Estate (picture below (3)); the builder was A Roberts, a firm that seemed to specialise in medium sized public sector projects such as this.
+146 homes were built where there had been built where there had been one, on what was initially referred to as the Heather (or Hether) Grove Estate.
+The picture below (3) seems to be the block that faced onto Hither Green Lane.
+The builder was A Roberts, a firm that seemed to specialise in medium sized public sector projects such as this.

 The Heather Grove Estate was opened by the Lewisham MP, Herbert Morrison in 1948 – there is video footage of the opening with the then Deputy Prime Minister unveiling a commemoration stone and going inside the flats – sadly it isn’t publicly available.